RReverser/better-log/README.md

 # better-log

+**UPDATE: This is no longer necessary in Node.js 10.x.x as it colors output of `console.log` by default.**

 console.log wrapper for a bit more readable output in Node.js

 Tired of seeing hardly readable outputs like this?